thorenscientific/documentation/docs/contributing/forking_publishing.rst

    $ cd documentation

-Fetch the large files from *analogdevicesinc* that your are working on and push to your copy the large files binaries (and vice-versa):
+Fetch the large files from *analogdevicesinc* that you are working on and push to your copy the large files binaries (and vice versa):

 .. shell::